 Miscellaneous: Traditionally used by the Native American Skagit tribe to treat sicknesses associated with loss of appetite.

 How to Grow Tellima Species such as Fringe Cups

 It is probably easiest to grow fringe cups and other Tellima from divided plants in the spring or autumn.

-They should be grown in a shady or partially shaded part of the garden and prefer a soil that is moist and rich.
+They should be grown in a shady or partially shaded location of the garden.
+They prefer a soil that is moist and rich.

 Once established, it is pretty easy to care for Tellima plant members.
 They like a cool soil, so supply a mulch in spring and autumn.
 They also like a moist soil so water when it is dry.